 Research Program Leader

-- Scientific concepts and research design.
-5% Conduct and synthesize literature reviews, and independently develop protocols.
-Assess and determine solutions for operational shortcomings of protocols.
-Identify and collaborate with various stakeholders to ensure adequate design, implementation, and testing of study aims.
+Conduct and synthesize literature reviews independently.
+Collaborate with various stakeholders (statistical, operational, etc.) to ensure adequate design, implementation and testing of study aims.
+Develop proposals or protocols independently.
+Assess and determine solutions for operational shortcomings of proposals and protocols.
 Summarize and interpret study results, and determine application to future study procedures.

 Duke Entity MEDICAL CENTER